 This is Liz Whitsett, another one of our externs in 2014.
 She spent several weeks working with a duck with an injured neck.
 This video shows you the dedication she had to helping rehabilitate this duck.

-This is Kellie Davis, a future veterinarian-to-be working on a pelican with Julio.
+This is Kellie Davis, a future veterinarian-to-be at the time, working on a pelican with Julio

 Be cautious because wild animals are very quick and powerful.
 They have strong instincts to protect themselves and can inflict serious injury.